 (23)

-Thus, observed long term average of runoff does not allow to determine the time constant and thus the storage volume, Eq.
+Thus, observed long term average of runoff does not permit the determination of the time constant and thus the storage volume, Eq.
 (22).

 The relative signal amplitudes of both, catchment and river runoff (normalized with the respective input RC / N and RR / RC show the same functional form corresponding to a Single Storage approach (Fig.4, R = 10-3) and decrease monotonously with the respective time constants C and R to an asymptotic zero.
 However, the signal amplitude of the observable river runoff RR / N C + R), normalized with recharge N, shows a 2D dependence for combinations in C and R (Fig.4).